panlanfeng/panlanfeng.github.io/index.md

 I am currently PhD candidate in Statistics at Iowa State University under the direction of [Dr. Yehua Li](http://www.public.iastate.edu/~yehuali/).
 My research interests include High Performance Computing, False Discovery Rate Control, Clustering and Missing Data Analysis.

 I completed my Master and Bachelor degree in Renmin University of China.
 My advisor of Master degree is Dr. Xiaolin Lyu.
+My research was about data mining and matrix factorization at that time.

 The programming languages I use most are R and Julia.
 I have been using R for 8 years and Julia for 4 years.
 I use R for plotting and reporting as well as small projects.
 When need to do heavy computing, I will turn to Julia for higher performance.